Felixlarss/FelixLarss/README.md

 <img src="https://raw.githubusercontent.com/Felixlarss/FelixLarss/refs/heads/main/ARK.png" width="400" align="right" style="margin-left:15px;">

 ARK is a concept website for a board game association, it is therefore mostly for show.
-I used React for the project, and it doesn't have a backend, instead it stores dummy data in JSON files in the frontend.
-I learned how to take feedback in a constructive way with this project.
+I used React and tailwind for the project and it doesn't have a backend, instead it stores dummy data in JSON files in the frontend.
+There are a lot of improvements to be made to the design, but at least I learned how to take feedback in a constructive way with this project.

 <br/>